San Marcos Growers LogoSan Marcos Growers

 There has been some disagreement on the origins of this plant.
 Though sometimes incorrectly credited to Echeveria hybridizer Dick Wright, this plant was actually created by Don Worth, an avid succulent grower and professional photographer in the San Francisco Bay area.
 Don used Echeveria cante as the seed parent with Echeveria shaviana as the pollen parent to create both Echeveria 'Afterglow' and its sister seedling 'Morning Light'.
 At that time, Echeveria cante had not yet been named as a separate species and was still thought of as a form of E. subrigida so the parentage was originally given as E. subrigida x E. shaviana.
 Our thanks to Brian Kemble, Curator of The Ruth Bancroft Garden, for tracking down this information on Echeveria 'Afterglow'.
 We grew and sold this attractive succulent from 2005 until 2022.

-This information about Echeveria 'Afterglow' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria 'Afterglow' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]